 The GTC Contribution.
-Immediately after the Spin Off, the Merger, the Tube Turns Merger and the Bell Merger, GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns, New Bell and the shares of BT Holdings and Metrum-Datatape, former wholly-owned subsidiaries of GFP) into a newly Group Technologies Corporation) and this subsidiary will assume all of the liabilities related to the business operated by GTC prior to the Reorganization.
-GTC will immediately thereafter merge with and into Sypris, a newly formed Delaware corporation, wholly-owned by GTC, which will leave Sypris as the holding company for GTC, Tube Turns, Bell, BT Holdings and Metrum-Datatape.
+Immediately after the Spin Off, the Merger, the Tube Turns Merger and the Bell Merger, GTC will contribute all of the assets of GTC (other than the shares of New Tube Turns, New Bell and the shares of BT Holdings and Metrum-Datatape, former wholly-owned subsidiaries of GFP) into a newly formed, wholly-owned subsidiary of GTC (which will thereafter change its name to Group Technologies Corporation) and this subsidiary will assume all of the liabilities related to the business operated by GTC prior to the Reorganization.
+GTC will immediately thereafter merge with and into Sypris, a newly formed belaware corporation, wholly-owned by GTC, which will leave Sypris as the holding company for GTC, Tube Turns, Bell, BT Holdings and Metrum-Datatape.